ricomariani/CG-SQL-author/docs/user_guide/04_procedures_functions_control_flow.md

 ### Procedures as Functions: Motivation and Example

-The calling convention for CQL stored procedures often (usually) requires that the procedure returns a result code from SQLite.
-This makes it impossible to write a procedure that returns a result like a function, as the result position is already used for the error code.
-You can get around this problem by using `out` arguments as your return codes.
-So for instance, this version of the Fibonacci function is possible.
+The calling convention for CQL stored procedures often requires that the procedure return a result code from SQLite.
+This makes it impossible to write a procedure that returns a result like a C function, as the result position is already used for the error code.
+You can get around this problem by using `out` arguments as your return results.
+So, for instance, this version of the Fibonacci function is possible.

 ```sql